-The proposed new Intake Transmission Line would begin at Glen Canyon Substation and run parallel to U.S. 89 for about 2,500 feet to a new switch station, cross U.S. 89 at the Intake access road intersection and continue northeast to a new electrical substation on the Intake Pump Station site.
-The 69 kV transmission line would be about 0.9 mile long in Coconino County, Arizona (Figure 1-7).
+The proposed new Intake Transmission Line would begin at Glen Canyon Substation and run parallel to U.S. 89 for about 2,500 feet to a new switch station, cross U.S. 89 at the Intake access road intersection and continue northeast to the Intake substation.
+This 69 kV transmission line would be about 0.9 mile long in Coconino County, Arizona (Figure 1-7).
 One alternative alignment would run parallel to an existing 138 kV transmission line to the west, turn north to the new switch station, cross U.S. 89 at the Intake access road intersection and continue northeast to the Intake substation.
 This 69 kV transmission line alternative would be about 1.2 miles long in Coconino County, Arizona (Figure 1-7).
-Another alternative alignment would bifurcate from an existing transmission line and run west, then northeast to the new switch station, cross U.S. 89 at the Intake access road intersection and continue northeast to the Intake substation.
+Another alternative alignment would bifurcate from an existing transmission line and run west, then northeast to the new switch station, cross U.S. 89 at the Intake substation.
+This 69 kV transmission line alternative alignment would bifurcate from an existing transmission line and run west, then northeast to the new switch station, cross U.S. 89 at the Intake substation.
+This 69 kV transmission line alternative alignment would bifurcate from an existing transmission line and run west, then northeast to the Intake substation.
 This 69 kV transmission line alternative would be about 1.3 miles long in Coconino County, Arizona (Figure 1-7).

-The proposed new BPS-1 Transmission Line would begin at the new switch station located on the south side of U.S. 89 and parallel the LPP Water Conveyance System alignment to a new electrical substation on the BPS-1 site west of U.S. 89.
-The 69 kV transmission line would be about 1 mile long in Coconino County, Arizona (Figure 1-7).
+The proposed new BPS-1 Transmission Line would begin at the new switch station located on the south side of U.S. 89 and parallel the LPP Water Conveyance System alignment to the BPS-1 substation west of U.S. 89.
+This 69 kV transmission line would be about 1 mile long in Coconino County, Arizona (Figure 1-7).